Auguste de Marmont: Napoleonic Wars

 MacDonald is France's choiceOudinot is the army's choiceMarmont is friendship's choice.

 Marmont was appointed governor-general of all the Illyrian provinces of the empire.
-This region included the Venetian protectorate Croatian port city state of Ragusa.
-In July 1810, Marmont was hastily summoned to succeed Masséna in the command of the French army in northern Spain.
-In spite of the presence of the British army, his relief of Ciudad Rodrigo was a great feat.
+This region included the Croatian port city state of Ragusa.
+In May 1811, Marmont was hastily summoned to succeed Masséna in the command of the French army in northern Spain.
+Despite the presence of the British army, his relief of Ciudad Rodrigo was a great feat.
 The manoeuvering which preceded the Battle of Salamanca was not successful, however, as Wellington ordered his cavalry to charge Marmont's unsuspecting left flank in the battle and inflicted a great defeat on the French.
 Marmont and his deputy commander Comte Jean-Pierre François Bonet were both struck by shrapnel very early in the battle.
 Marmont was gravely wounded in the right arm and side, and command of the battle passed to Bertrand Clauzel.
 He retired to France to recover.

 In April 1813, Napoleon again gave Marmont the command of a corps, which he led at the battles of Lützen, Bautzen and Dresden.
 He then fought throughout the great defensive campaign of 1814 until the last battle before Paris.
 Marmont's forces fought a fighting retreat back to the commanding position of Essonne, inflicting high casualties on the enemy.

-Marmont then took upon himself a political role, seeking to halt what he now saw as a pointless prolonging of a war which France would now assuredly lose.
+Marmont then took upon himself a political role, seeking to halt what he now saw as a pointless prolonging of a war that France would now assuredly lose.
 Marmont contacted the Allies and reached a secret agreement with them.
 As the Allies closed on Montmartre, Marmont—together with marshals Mortier and Moncey—marched to a position where they were quickly surrounded by Allied troops and then surrendered their forces.